scriptituk/tv-test-card-maker/README-beta.md

 and the PS code uses GS-specific procedures, therefore other interpreters will not work without modification.

-This implementation makes it easy without PS or GS expertise to modify patterns just by changing [arguments](#template-arguments) that control composition: dimensions, coordinates, colours, text, frequencies, element switches, imported resources.
+This implementation makes it easy without PS or GS expertise to modify patterns just by changing [arguments](#element-arguments) that control composition: dimensions, coordinates, colours, text, frequencies, element switches, imported resources.
-Arguments can be specified as command line options or read from file, and follow basic PS dictionary syntax.
+Arguments can be specified as command line options or read from file and follow basic PS dictionary syntax.
-To achieve this in a structured way without the benefits of object-oriented features[^4], a simple argument inheritance paradigm has been devised.
+To achieve this in a structured way without the benefits of object-oriented features[^4] a simple argument inheritance paradigm has been devised.

 Custom elements, namely [custom shapes](#custom-shapes), [custom images](#custom-images) and [custom text](#custom-text), are a major design feature which enable graphic shapes, images, EPS[^5] vector graphics and text objects to be placed anywhere,